 17 – Where to start when moving to Mauritius?

-The starting point of relocation is your permits or visas.
+The starting point of relocating to Mauritius is your permits or visas.
 There are a number of options which we clearly lay out in the Permit, Visas, Immigration and Citizenship page and the following article in our blog.

 In addition to the occupation permits and residence permits laid out in the link and question 1 above, there is the Premium Visa.
-This allows someone to come to Mauritius quickly and with minimal requirements as long as they don’t earn money locally.
-This work very well for those retired or working remotely that fancy a change in lifetstyle for a year or two.
+This allows someone to relocate to Mauritius quickly and with minimal requirements as long as they don’t earn money locally.
+For those retired or working remotely that fancy a change in lifestyle for a year or two, this can work well.
 This article on our blog list all of the requirements of the Premium Visa.

 18 – What are the benefits of immigration to Mauritius?